apache/flink/docs/tutorials/index.md

 time, stateful stream processing, and state snapshots.
 This page introduces these concepts.

 {% info Note %} Accompanying these tutorials are a set of hands-on exercises that will guide you through learning how to work with the concepts being presented.
+A link to the relevant exercise is provided at the end of each tutorial.

 {% top %}